 The procedure for Appeal to Access Information / Record covers the filing of appeal, evaluation of appeal, recommendation on the appeal, and approval of the recommendation on the appeal.

 Requirements:

-- 1. Written letter of appeal addressed to the Division Manager who denied the request or the Deputy Insurance Commissioner concerned - The letter of appeal should state why the requestor/requesting party disagrees with the reason/s given for denial of the request.
+- 1. Written letter of appeal addressed to the Deputy Insurance Commissioner concerned. - The letter of appeal should state why the requestor/requesting party disagrees with the reason/s given for denial of the request.